-Vascular diseases are those that affect the blood vessels.
-These diseases restrict blood flow to organs such as the heart, brain, and kidneys.
-In cases of erectile dysfunction, vascular diseases restrict blood flow to the penis.
-Vascular diseases may be responsible for causing ED in as much as 50% to 70% of men who develop the condition.
+Vascular diseases affect blood vessels.
+They restrict blood flow to organs such as the heart, brain, and kidneys.
+In erectile dysfunction, vascular diseases restrict blood flow to the penis.
+Vascular diseases may be responsible for causing ED in as many as 50% to 70% of men who develop the condition.

-The following conditions are associated with vascular disease:
+The following conditions are associated with vascular disease and clogged arteries.

 High blood pressure

-Peripheral vascular disease -- This disease particularly affects blood vessels that supply blood to the lower extremities.
+Peripheral vascular disease -- This disease particularly affects blood vessels that supply blood to the legs.

 What Is a Venous Leak?